 Generally, family law courts will order spousal support to be paid for one-half the length of a marriage under ten years.
 In other words, the order will most likely be for two and one-half years in a five-year marriage.
 However, the court has discretion to order support for fewer or greater years.

 Spousal support cannot be ordered in one lump-sum.
-However, parties can agree to a lump sum buy out of spousal support.
+However, parties may agree to a lump sum buy out of spousal support.

 If the payor spouse receives commissions, stock options, bonuses or other fluctuating forms of income, the spousal support order may be structured with a base spousal support payment and a supplement spousal support payment, payable if and when the additional income is received.
-The supplemental spousal support payments are referred to as “Ostler-Smith” payments.
+The supplemental spousal support payments are referred to as “Ostler-Smith” payments (IRMO Ostler and Smith).

 A Judgment that provides for a future reduction in the amount of spousal support is a “substantive stepdown.”
 The Judgment may stepdown the amount of spousal support payable by the payor-spouse only if the evidence supports a finding of a reduced need of the payee-spouse on the date of the future spousal support stepdown.